sigstore/rekor-tiles/SHARDING.md

 which will set up the deployment, pod monitoring, and gRPC secret.
 More information is below.

 Under `rekorTiles.shards`, copy the previous shard instantiation, and update the values accordingly based on the Terraform resource names.
-In particular, update the `shardName`.
+In particular:

+* Update `shardName`
-For `keyset`, copy the contents of `enc-keyset.cfg` (Since this value is encrypted, it's safe to include it in the config rather than use GCP Secrets).
+* For `signer.tink.keyset`, copy the contents of `enc-keyset.cfg` (Since this value is encrypted, it's safe to include it in the config rather than use GCP Secrets).
 Make sure `signer.tink.key` is set to either the KMS `key_name` or the default value `checkpoint-signer-key-encryption-key`.
+* Update `gcp.bucket` to be the name of the bucket without the `shardName` prefix.
+Note that this will have a random ID appended to it, e.g. `sigstore-dev-rekor-tiles-7dd04f40ece69668c26c`.
+You'll need to retrieve the random ID by looking at the bucket name on GCP.

 Additionally, create the `PodMonitoring` collector for gathering metrics from the pod.
 Add a new [`PodMonitoring` collector](https://github.com/sigstore/public-good-instance/blob/main/argocd/utilities/manifest/staging/prometheus-monitoring/rekor-tiles.yaml),